Avon Wildlife Trust: History

 The oldest greater horseshoe bat ever recorded in Britain, "Boris", was discovered at Brown's Folly in January 2000.
 The mines themselves are of great speleological and historical interest.
 They are extremely well decorated and contain many delicate stalactites and examples of gull formation (caves features formed by landslippage).
 The mine provided stone for the facade of Buckingham palace.
 In 2000 access was unilaterally withdrawn pending the results of a mine inspectors report on the safety of the mines.
 This report was required because of the health and safety at work act which affects employees/volunteers of the trust who might have to enter the mine to count the bats.
 These legal requirements do not affect leisure access by cavers.
 Prior to 2000 access to the mine was controlled by the CSCC and cavers had coexisted with a thriving bat population with voluntary restrictions on the access during the bat roosting season.
 There is no evidence of caving activity adversely affecting the bat population.

 Since 2000 the trust has been a leading partner in the Avon Biodiversity Partnership which aims to create "A landscape rich in wildlife, where species and habitats are part of healthy, functioning ecosystems that are well-managed and valued by everyone; where conservation of biodiversity is integrated with social, cultural and economic activities".

 Each winter since 2000/2001 the trust has organised a birdwatch.
 Between 2000 and 2007 this demonstrated falls in the starling and sparrow populations, with great spotted woodpeckers and jackdaws on the increase within the area.

 In 2008 a successful bid to the Heritage Lottery Fund resulted in an award of £396,000 for the new 'Wildlife – it's all about us!' project which will offer a variety of ways for people to get active in their own neighbourhoods through talks, walks, and events, including wildlife gardening workshops and practical volunteering work.

 At its Portbury reserve, nearby residents pay a levy of £70 a year to the trust for the reserve's upkeep; this has generated some criticisms over the trust's transparency, with some residents saying that the trust has not told them what it spends the money on.

+On 25 April 2022, Avon Wildlife Trust announced the relocation of its headquarters from 32, Jacobs well road to 17, Great George Street (51.45363°N 2.60375°W).
+The former headquarters was listed in June of the same year, and eventually sold at auction in February 2023 for £850,00.